Skip to Content

 Online Job Scam: Timeline - The Evolution of a Job Scam

 This timeline tracks one job scam as it systematically wove its way through dozens of job sites over the course of a year and left multiple victims in its wake.
 Like a computer virus, the scam has evolved over time.
 It is an ugly evolution that has substantially harmed job seekers who have fallen victim to it.
+The scam began sometime in August of 2003, and as of July 7 2004, is still active.
+Known names this scam goes under are Unk Electronics, Macrocommerce Intersales, Nanjing Panada*, Antares Electronics, Inc.*, BestElectrics, and Omega Inc. Although the names are different, the likelihood is a very strong that it is all the same job scam.

-Online Job Scam: Job Site Responses
+Online Job Scam: Methodology